saminov19/text2sql_task/README.md

 # Text-to-SQL Conversion
-This project demonstrates a Text-to-SQL conversion system using ClickHouse and OpenAI GPT model.
+This project demonstrates a Text-to-SQL conversion system using ClickHouse and transformer-based model.
 The system takes user prompts or questions, generates SQL queries, executes them on a ClickHouse database, and returns the query results.

 ## Installation
 Clone the repository: